Calcified Forest – King Island

-A short walk from the reserve car park takes you to the fascinating calcified forest where you'll discover the calcified root systems of an ancient forest.
+A short walk from the reserve car park takes you to the forest where you'll discover the calcified root systems of this ancient forest.
 The broken trunks of stone trees rising from the sand are mysterious and eerie.

-The forest was exposed when the lime-laden sand that had covered the area was removed by wind erosion.
+The forest was exposed when wind erosion removed the lime-laden sand that had covered the area.

 Look out for Bennets wallabies, echidnas, blue tongue lizards and an abundance of bird life along the way.

-Visitor facilities here are a toilet and picnic shelter.
+Visitor facilities are a toilet and picnic shelter.

 The reserve is located on South Road, 30 - 40 minutes south of Currie, King Island.